 Risk calculation as defined in IALA Guideline G1018

+Note that cyber resilience can require significant resources, both in human effort and costs.
+This should be proportional and supported by a thorough risk assessment that complements corporate risk management.

+A cyber risk assessment should be repeated regularly to address the changes in the risk landscape, even if the asset itself is unchanged.
+In fact, cyber risk management should be an integral part of a risk management cycle as described in IALA Guideline G1018 on Risk Management.

 Confidentiality, Integrity and Availability

 In cyber resilience, criticality of a system or software is often determined by assessing the Confidentiality, Integrity and Availability (CIA) requirements.
 Privacy is increasingly also considered in this assessment.

 Scoring the CIA may be done in various ways, by a number (0-3 for each component) or low/medium/high are common used scores.

 Determining the scores is usually performed by rating responses to questions like:

 “What is the consequence for human health if this [system] fails?”

 LOW: Less than 5 persons suffer light injuries leading to absence of no more than 7 days

 MEDIUM: More than 5 persons suffer light injuries and/or less than 5 persons suffer serious injuries leading to absence of 7 days or more

 HIGH: More than 5 persons suffer serious or catastrophic injuries, possibly leading to death

 Higher scores lead to higher consequence when a system or software is compromised in a cyber incident, which may be used in a risk assessment in combination with the likelihood of occurrence.